MartinThoma/MartinThoma.github.io/content/2017-11-15-ml-best-practice.md

 * You close the terminal accidentially.
 * Your computer freezes.
+* Your you is cancelled from the cluster by the admin, just a couple of minutes before it would finish.
+* Your model at some point diverges.

-All of this has happened to me.
-Make sure that you log results to a file when you have really long running scripts.
+For this reason, you should make sure that you log results to a file when you have really long running scripts.
 Store those files in the `artifacts/` directory.